-- 29 A distinct issue is whether a target rule such as the one described in this section - and involving a monetary policy reaction function of the type represented in equation (4a) - is welfare-optimising or can be found to be dominated by an alternative rule obtained under precommitment.
-As shown in Woodford (1999), discretionary policymaking in a model incorporating forward-looking behaviour is indeed typically characterised by a stabilisation bias, ie it may lead to a suboptimal degree of proactivism in the central bank response to shocks (via equation (4a)).
-Therefore, when agents' decisions depend on their expectations of the future state of the economy - as in the model sketched in equations (1) to (3) - there are gains to be had from a more inertial pattern of response.
-Woodford (1999) and Svensson and Woodford (2003) investigate various mechanisms which can induce inertia in discretionary monetary policymaking, among which they propose a number of optimal delegation schemes whereby the central bank is assigned an appropriately modified loss function.
-More recently, Söderström (2001) has investigated whether assigning the central bank a loss function which includes a term in money growth can indeed induce the type of inertial behaviour which can be expected to enhance welfare.
-Since money is demand-determined in his model, its rate of growth is related to the change in the nominal interest rate and the growth rate of output.
-Therefore, he concludes: "a suitably designed target for money growth may introduce inertia in to the discretionary policy rule, leading to improved outcomes".
-He also notes that "this mechanism is entirely due to money being related to other variables in the economy, and not due to any indicator role for money". - Bernanke and Woodford (1997) come to broadly the same conclusions using a model similar to equations (1) and (2) but with a slightly modified timing of price revision by firms. - 31 > 1 is a sufficient condition for determinacy only when Strictly speaking, Clarida et al (1999, 2000) find that = 0 and the stabilising threshold of dips below unity as increases.
-They also establish an upper bound for beyond which determinacy conditions are violated.
-This upper bound is well above the numerical value for which was conjectured by Taylor (1993) to be stabilising.
-However, the result of Clarida et al and the similar result of Jensen (2002a) - within an inflation forecast targeting environment similar to the one expounded in Section c.i. - that determinacy can be achieved in a forward-looking model by postulating that the central bank is committed to a rule that makes the policy interest rate a sharply increasing function of expected future inflation has been questioned by Svensson and Woodford (2003).
+Bernanke and Woodford (1997) come to broadly the same conclusions using a model similar to (1) and (2) but with a slightly modified timing of price revision by firms.

+$^{29}$ Strictly speaking, Clarida, Galf and Gertler (1999 and 2000) find that a >1 is a sufficient condition for determinacy only when b=0 and the stabilising threshold of a dips below unity as b increases.
+They also establish an upper bound for a beyond which determinacy conditions are violated.
+This upper bound is well above the numerical value for a which was conjectured by Taylor (1993) to be stabilising.
+However, the result of Clarida et al. and the similar result of Jensen (2002a) - within an inflation forecast targeting environment similar to the one expounded in Section 3.3.1 - that determinacy can be achieved in a forward-looking model by postulating that the central bank is committed to a rule that makes the policy interest rate a sharply increasing function of expected future inflation has been questioned by Svensson and Woodford (2003).
 They contend that such a monetary policy reaction function may not be "a fully operational specification of the monetary policy rule [...] as the central bank's instrument is expressed as a function of endogenous variables (conditional expectations of future inflation and output) that themselves depend upon current monetary policy.
 In practice, the bank would have to forecast the paths of the endogenous variables, given its contemplated action.
-This forecast should depend only upon information about the exogenous disturbances, and the bank's contemplated policy; thus, an operational version of the in the most recent debate as the Taylor principle, as it was first conjectured in the seminal Taylor (1993) article.
+This forecast should depend only upon information about the exogenous disturbances, and the bank's contemplated policy; thus, an operational version of the policy rule, in which the central bank's contemplated specified as an algorithm, is equivalent to a rule that sets the nominal interest rate as a function of the exogenous disturbances, and leads to indeterminacy."